javalin/website/pages/docs/docs.md

 they will be available at `/webjars/name/version/file.ext`.
 WebJars can be found on [https://www.webjars.org/](https://www.webjars.org/).
 Everything available through NPM is also available through WebJars.

-### FileUploadConfig
-Javalin uses standard servlet file upload handling to deal with multipart requests.
-This allows for configuring the maximum size for each individual file, the maximum size for the entire request, the maximum size of file to handle via in-memory upload and the cache directory to write uploaded files to if they exceed this limit.

-All of these values can be configured through the file upload config as follows

-{% capture java %}
-Javalin.create(config -> {
-  config.fileUpload.cacheDirectory("c:/temp"); //where to write files that exceed the in memory limit config.fileUpload.maxFileSize(100, SizeUnit.MB); //the maximum individual file size allowed config.fileUpload.maxInMemoryFileSize(10, SizeUnit.MB); //the maximum file size to handle in memory config.fileUpload.maxTotalRequestSize(1, SizeUnit.GB); //the maximum size of the entire multipart request });
-{% endcapture %}
-{% capture kotlin %}
-Javalin.create { config ->
-  config.fileUpload.cacheDirectory("c:/temp") //where to write files that exceed the in memory limit config.fileUpload.maxFileSize(100, SizeUnit.MB) //the maximum individual file size allowed config.fileUpload.maxInMemoryFileSize(10, SizeUnit.MB) //the maximum file size to handle in memory config.fileUpload.maxTotalRequestSize(1, SizeUnit.GB) //the maximum size of the entire multipart request }
-{% endcapture %}
-{% include macros/docsSnippet.html java=java kotlin=kotlin %}

 ### Logging